 “Where we are most uncomfortable…that is where our inner work lies.”
 Carol Anthony

 I would say the most important thing I have learned from the I Ching is to understand the Cosmos as a profoundly nurturing experience.
 We all represent an essential part in bringing our uniqueness to the world, with myriad forms of help to assist us in doing so.
-But it is also the case that we have become so fundamentally estranged from this help and our intuition, that life transitions can often seem unbearable or even almost impossible.
+But it is also the case that we have become so fundamentally estranged from this help and our intuition, that life transitions can often seem unbearable or even impossible.

 The I Ching has been like an untiring personal therapist, guiding me through seemingly unsurmountable transitions.
-As long as I can remember, I’d felt so confounded and conflicted about societal issues, my family life, and the way relationships could become almost kind of harrowing sometimes.
-I never knew what to do about how crazy, depressed and out of control I could feel when things weren’t working.
+As long as I can remember, I’d felt so confounded and conflicted about societal issues, my family life, and the way relationships could become almost harrowing sometimes.
+I never knew what to do about how crazy, depressed or out of control I could feel when things weren’t working.
 I was almost twenty, and would discover that love relationships could bring out some painfully haunted aspects of me.
 I know I am not alone in that, yet one feels overwhelmingly so at those times.

-So I forged ahead (or waded more like) into the self-help genre.
+So I forged ahead (or waded more aptly) into the self-help genre.
 I attempted all manner of things, long story short… I came to the I Ching (maybe the oldest self-help book in the world).
-I discovered an interpretation of reality in which the whole is far beyond the sum of the human intellect.
-I found its psychology to be quite remarkable, beyond anything I’d previously experienced.
+I discovered an interpretation of reality in which the whole is more than the sum of human intellect.
+I found I Ching psychology to be so remarkable, beyond anything I’d previously experienced.